Elton Brand: Player profile

 Early in his career, Brand established himself as one of the top power forwards of the NBA.
 He holds career averages of 15.9 points, 8.5 rebounds (3.1 being offensive rebounds) and 1.7 blocks per game in 1,058 career games.

-Brand uses his wide body and surprising athleticism for a man his weight in order to out-muscle his opponents.
+Brand uses his wide body and spry athleticism for a man his weight in order to out-muscle his opponents.
 A large wingspan also allows him to be a proficient shot-blocker.

 In his first years in the league, he had a few, but effective and powerful moves underneath the basket which already made him an effective post player.
 During the off-season prior to the 2005–06 season, he trimmed his weight to increase his quickness and added more finesse moves underneath the basket so that he could score without having to utilize power all the time.
 But most importantly, he worked on his shooting range and developed a dependable 18 ft. jumper.
 As a result, he raised his scoring by 4.7 points in that season.